 In addition to UMS Temporary Housing Switzerland, one of the leading agencies offering furnished apartments in Zurich and other Swiss cities for short and mid-term lets, these other resources could help you on your way.

 Hello Switzerland offers an English-speaking relocation helpline that can give you advice on your options in advance of moving to the country.

 Specialist agencies such as Flats for Expats list specific properties available to expats moving to Switzerland.

-Our Expatica advice guide on renting a Swiss property will help you get used to the quirks of the housing market in Switzerland and learn about how estate agents work.
+Our Expatica Guide to renting a Swiss property will help you get used to the quirks of the housing market in Switzerland and learn about how estate agents work.

 Sub-letting your own apartment in Switzerland

-- If you’re renting your apartment out for profit or to tourists, you may face greater risks.
+- If you are renting your apartment out for profit or to tourists, you may face greater risks.

 How temporarily renting your apartment works in Switzerland